Get Hardware Hash for Windows Autopilot

 • Right-Click on Device collection and select Start CMPivot.

-You will now see CMPivot application opened.
-Follow the steps mentioned below to open Get Autopilot CSV info script from Community hub and get hardware hash using that script.
+You will now see the CMPivot application opened.
+Follow the steps mentioned below to open Get Autopilot CSV info script from the Community hub and get the hardware hash using that script.

 1. Click on the Query tab.